katholiek-onderwijs-vlaanderen/sri2postgres/README.md

         nrOfRetries: 2,
         limit: 2500,
         //nextLinksBroken: true, //false by default but workaround with limit & offset if for some reason they don't work reliably
+        //deletedNotImplemented: true //false by default but skips sync of deleted for deltaSync (only needed for broken sri API's)
     },
     db: {
         type: 'pg', // mssql also supported